Mainascode/Project-Fitness-App/README.md

 ## Features

-- Add workouts with name and calories burned
+- Add workouts with name
 - View a list of all workouts
 - Delete individual workouts
 - Display total calories burned